camilomesa/Disaster-Response-Project/README.md

 Run the following commands in the project's root directory to set up your database and model.

 0. Update and/or synch the versions of python/packages execute:
-'pip3 install -U scikit-learn scipy matplotlib'
+`pip3 install -U scikit-learn scipy matplotlib`
-'pip install --upgrade pip'
+`pip install --upgrade pip`

 1. To run ETL pipeline that cleans data and stores in database:
 `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db`